 As a result of this, healthcare marketers need to empower their consumers with relevant, transparent information on their website.
 Effective healthcare content marketing answers common inquiries that patients or consumers may be searching for, such as information about services lines, patient portal access, physician directories, and insurance coverage.

 18. Add conversion opportunities

 Any digital marketing campaign would be amiss without a call to action.
 For new website visitors, frequent opportunities to “Schedule an Appointment” and “Talk to a Representative” could urge them to schedule a visit or learn more about a particular facility.

 For existing patients, easy patient portal access and downloadable resources can help users quickly access medical records or give them the opportunity to learn more about a previously diagnosed condition.
-Healthcare typically has lengthy lead times – for example, from first ad clicked to coming in for an appointment – so a clear CTA can help guide users to take the next step.
+Healthcare typically has long lead times – for example, from the first ad clicked to coming in for an appointment – so a clear CTA can help guide users to take the next step.

 19. Track and measure ROI